-In this article we examine the top 5 reasons IT directors give for staying with an on-premise phone system.
+In this article we examine the top 5 reasons companies use to justify staying with an on-premise phone system.
 From cost to reliability to usability, we address these common concerns and offer insight into how a hosted PBX differs from an on-premise PBX.

-Top 5 reasons IT directors give for staying with an on-premise phone system:
+Top 5 reasons decision-makers give for staying with an on-premise phone system:

 - We’ve invested millions of dollars in our phone system and now the only fee is the annual maintenance contract.